A Northeast Kentucky Motorcycle Ride

 Trailers were loaded while it was still light, and we hit a nearby burger and brew joint called Flipdaddys for an excellent dinner.

 We all agreed that this unorganized, grabasstic, late season Kentucky motorcycle mess turned into a couple of the finest days of riding we've experienced.
 We all ended up exhausted and satiated, with tires frazzled to the edges and our lean angle itches thoroughly scratched.

 The weather cooperated just enough to keep things interesting, there were no unpleasant incidents, the locals were friendly and of course there are amazing roads in every direction.
 We only experienced a small sample of the roads in that area.

 Just don't let the word get out about Kentucky 22, okay?
 I'd hate for some dipstick to give it a stupid name and start setting up bars and photo booths before filling it up with cops and flatlanders on flatulent chrome barges.

 What's Your Favorite Kentucky Motorcycle Route?

 There are a lot of great riding roads in the bluegrass state.
 Which ones have you experienced?
 What do you like about each and why?
 Your input is invited.
-Post an article!
+Leave a comment!